benhere/food-app-basic-nextjs-project/ReadMe.txt

 ==> <img src={logoImg.src} alt="" />

 # In NextJs projects we should import image using src property because the imported logo will be an object where the path to the image is then stored under `src` property.

+# In NextJs, we have special- buit-in image component which exist to help us output images in a more optimized way.
+# For example - By lazy loading images under the hood so that they're only displayed if they're really visible on the page.

+# With `Image` component we can also use `priority` attribute that will load image on priority.

+#